 Agricultural areas are located throughout Zone A, although most are undergoing development as light industrial and commercial warehouse facilities.

-Light industrial (Phelan development) and commercial facilities are currently being developed along the north side of NE Sandy Boulevard.
+A large warehouse () and support facility were recently developed along the north side of NE Sandy Boulevard in Zone A and are served by municipal water.

 Groundwater

-The EMC Site is located within the CSSWF – Wellhead Protection Area, and City of Portland water is provided to users within the Locality of Facility (LOF, the area of actionable contamination extent or about 400 acres).
+The EMC Site is located within the CSSWF – Wellhead Protection Area, managed by the Portland Water Bureau.
+City of Portland municipal water is provided to users within the Locality of Facility (LOF, the original area of actionable contamination extent, or about 400 acres).
 The primary source of City of Portland drinking water is the Bull Run Reservoir, located 16 miles to the southeast of the EMC site.
 The wellfield is activated periodically to supplement the City of Portland water supply.
 Seven PWB‐operated wells (three in the SGA and four in the BLA) are located north of the EMC Site (north of Zone A), within the original EMC Study Area and are generally near the Columbia River (Figure 1).
 An EMC contingency plan includes monitoring requirements for use during PWB groundwater pumping events (Landau Associates 2019).

+The Rockwood Public Utility District and the City of Gresham utilize wells in the SGA and are developing new wells in the SGA.
+These wells are collectively known as the Cascade Well Field.
+These municipal wells tap groundwater from the deep SGA aquifer in eastern Multnomah County.
+The managers of the Rockwood Public Utility District and the City of Gresham wellfield were contacted specifically for comment on this proposed conditional No Further Action Staff Memorandum.

+Comments received on the draft East Multnomah County Groundwater, ECSI # 1479; Staff Memorandum in support of a Conditional No Further Action Determination for the Zone A TSA/SGA are included in the Appendix to this report.

-A review of Oregon Water Resources Department well logs was completed for the vicinity of the EMC Site (Township 1N Range 3E, Sections 19‐22 and 27‐34).
-No domestic or supply wells have been installed in the EMC Site since the RI phase (1995).
+A review of Oregon Water Resources Department well logs was completed for the vicinity of the EMC Site (Township 1N, Range 3E, Sections 19‐22 and 27‐34).
+No domestic or supply wells have been installed in the EMC Site since the Remedial Investigation project phase in 1995.
 Domestic and supply wells installed prior to 1995 have been removed from service.
 No wells with site-related impacts are currently in use.

 Groundwater Use

 Historic wells in the EMC Site area produced groundwater for a mix of domestic, irrigation, and industrial purposes.
 Many of these earlier wells were repurposed in the 1990s for use as groundwater monitoring wells and extraction wells.
 Some wells were decommissioned in the early phase of the project, as summarized in the Remedial Investigation/Feasibility Study (Emcon and Landau Associates, 1995).
 During the early phase of site investigations, groundwater quality samples and groundwater elevation data were collected from multiple sources, such as local private water wells, municipal production wells, industrial water supply wells, and remedy extraction and monitoring wells.
 Due to the complex network of wells, each early phase well was also identified with unique Portland Monitoring Reference (PMX) well nomenclature.
-If analytical results indicated that any existing wells had no impacts from the EMC Site, then the use of the wells for data collection was discontinued and access agreements were terminated.
+If analytical results indicated that any existing wells had no impacts from the EMC Site, then the use of these wells for data collection was discontinued and access agreements were terminated.
 Domestic use of groundwater in the area of the EMC Site, including Zone A, is restricted, and applications for new wells must be approved by DEQ per the Institutional Controls Plan (ICP; Landau Associates, Prowell Environmental 1999).